Learning disorders: Know the signs, how to help

 Your child's treatment plan will likely evolve over time.
 If your child isn't making progress, you can seek additional services or request revisions to an IEP or accommodations.

 In the meantime, help your child understand in simple terms the need for any additional services and how they may help.
 Also, focus on your child's strengths.
 Encourage your child to pursue interests that give him or her confidence.

 Together, these interventions can improve your child's skills, help him or her develop coping strategies, and use his or her strengths to improve learning in and outside of school.

 See more In-depth

 - Kliegman RM, et al. Neurodevelopmental function and dysfunction in the school-age child.
 In: Nelson Textbook of Pediatrics.
 20th ed.
-Philadelphia, Pa.: Elsevier; 2016. http://www.clinicalkey.com.
-Accessed Dec.
-23, 2015.
+Philadelphia, Pa.: Elsevier; 2016. https://www.clinicalkey.com.
+Accessed Jan.
+22, 2019.

-- Children with learning disorders.
-American Academy of Child & Adolescent Psychiatry. http://www.aacap.org/AACAP/Families_and_Youth/Facts_for_Families/FFF-Guide/Children-With-Learning-Disorders-016.aspx.
-Accessed Dec.
-23, 2015.
+- Learning disorders.
+American Academy of Child & Adolescent Psychiatry. https://www.aacap.org/aacap/families_and_youth/facts_for_families/fff-guide/Children-With-Learning-Disorders-016.aspx.
+Accessed Jan.
+22, 2019.

 - Von Hahn LE.
 Definitions of specific learning disability and laws pertaining to learning disabilties in the United States. https://www.uptodate.com/contents/search.
 Accessed Jan.
 22, 2019.

 - Von Hahn LE.
 Specific learning disabilities in children: Evaluation. https://www.uptodate.com/contents/search.
 Accessed Jan.
 22, 2019.